-It’s even worse when you don’t have any idea what those white bugs are.
-Lucky for you, in this post, I’m going to share how you can identify the specific bugs and how to easily get rid of them.
+Lucky for you, in this post, I will share how you can identify the specific bugs and how to get rid of them quickly.

 If this summary sounds like something you’d want to read about, then let’s get to it: